Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Ethan Ports & Buttons Sub.md

 | C&K |D6C90 F2 LFS| Digikey | 401-1988-ND | 6 | $7.47 | https://www.digikey.com/en/products/detail/c-k/D6C90-F2-LFS/1466345 | S1 to S6|

 # Analysis
 A 5 kOhm pull down resistor is chosen as opposed to a typical 10 kOhm because the lower resistance will use 0.66 mA as opposed to 0.33 mA.
 This higher current will allow the signal to be stronger and have more immunity to noise.
 This current is not high enough to cause a large drain in power or introduce exesscive heat, therefore it will benefit the system to use the lower resistance so that when a button is pressed there will be no doubt that it was a press based on the signal the microcontroller recieves.
+This clear signal will allow the user to focus on what decisions they need to make next instead of dealing with misinputs.

 <img width="367" alt="Buttons circuit digital" src="https://github.com/user-attachments/assets/0720f8b8-fbec-4c69-850d-7378e6eab843">